Practical Nursing Program - Application Checklist

 - Complete the following prerequisite courses with a grade of “B” or higher:

-- BIO-173 Human Anatomy and Physiology II with Labs (This course has a prerequisite: A grade of “C” or higher in Anatomy and Physiology I with Labs)
+- BIO-173 Human Anatomy and Physiology II (This course has a prerequisite: A grade of “C” or higher in Anatomy and Physiology I)

 All students who complete the college admissions requirements listed in Section 1 are eligible to enroll in general education courses, including but not limited to the prerequisite courses listed above.
 For more information on getting registered for general education courses, or for help with the admissions requirements, please contact us at firstname.lastname@example.org or call 712.325.3277.